Julie (given name): Popularity

 Julie has also been a popular given name in some European countries.
-In the most recently available statistics, the name was the fourth most popular female name in Belgium in 2005 and ninth most popular in Denmark in the first half of 2005.
+The name was the fourth most popular female name in Belgium in 2005 and ninth most popular in Denmark in the first half of 2005.
 In France, the name was only mildly popular in the beginning of the 20th century and its usage nearly disappeared between 1940 and 1970.
 It then suddenly soared to previously unknown heights, reaching its peak in 1987 when 9,908 Julies were born.
 It was the 17th most popular name in 2006.
 Julie may be given to males as well, though mostly as a second or third given name.
 In 2006, 204 Frenchmen had Julie among their given names.

 History

-The first appearance of Julie in a popular non-French literary work occurred with Swedish playwright August Strindberg's tragedy Miss Julie in 1888.
-As it became one of the most widely performed plays in the English-speaking world, the choice of Julie as a name expanded along with it.
+The first appearance of Julie in a popular non-French literary work occurred in Swedish playwright August Strindberg's 1888 tragedy Miss Julie, which became one of the most widely performed plays in the English-speaking world.